zhouyl/flowblade/docs/components/layout/box.md

 # Box

 Flexible layout container component with comprehensive style props support.
 The Box component is the most fundamental layout primitive in Flowblade, providing a flexible foundation for building layouts with full access to spacing, sizing, colors, borders, and more.
+Perfect for building custom layouts and containers.

 ## Props